 Oscar speeches that seized the moment

-Garda Weidmann Kleim, on stage with Kary Atholis (1996) – "...I have been in a place for six incredible years where winning meant a crust of bread and to live another day.
+Gerda Weissmann Klein, on stage with Kary Atholis (1996) – "...I have been in a place for six incredible years where winning meant a crust of bread and to live another day.
 Since the blessed day of my liberation I have asked the question, why am I here?
 I am no better.
 In my mind's eye I see those years and days and those who never lived to see the magic of a boring evening at home.
-On their behalf I wish to thank you for honoring their memory, and you cannot do it in any better way than when you return to your homes tonight to realize that each of you who know the joy of freedom are winners." -- Garda Weidmann Kleim, the subject of documentary short winner "One Survivor Remembers."
+On their behalf I wish to thank you for honoring their memory, and you cannot do it in any better way than when you return to your homes tonight to realize that each of you who know the joy of freedom are winners." -- Gerda Weissmann Klein, the subject of documentary short winner "One Survivor Remembers."
 She spoke on stage with winner Kary Atholis at the 68th Academy Awards on March 25, 1996 at Dorothy Chandler Pavilion

 Oscar speeches that seized the moment